LiBookSearchEngine/LiBook/README.md

 - <b>UserBookProcessor</b>: Processes the books uploaded by users and sends them to the cleaner.
 - <b>ApiGateway</b>: Serves an API merging all the public APIs of the final application, improving security on petitions.

+Crucially, this project employs three distinct datamart technologies—Hazelcast, MongoDB, and Rqlite.
+Rqlite, based on SQLite and adapted for clustered usage, is particularly notable for its role in distributed relational database management within the application.
+The integration of these datamarts enhances the overall scalability, efficiency, and versatility of the search engine, accommodating both centralized and distributed data processing needs.

 <br>

 <img src="https://github.com/ricardocardn/LiBook/blob/master/resources/arq_final.png" alt="Image for Dark Mode">